 Preparing Our Children for Spiritual Battle

-We have three children at home, Joshua- 8, Stephen- 7 and Laura- 4.
-As Father’s Day approaches, I am reminded that as fathers, we are charged with the task of imparting faith to our children as a part of preparing our children for spiritual battle.
-Eph 6:4 tells us “And you, fathers, …bring them up in the training and admonition of the Lord.”
+We have three children at home, Joshua- 8, Stephen- 7, and Laura- 4.
+As Father’s Day approaches, I am reminded that as fathers, we are charged with the task of imparting faith to our children as a part of preparing our children for spiritual battles.
+Eph 6:4 tells us “And you, fathers,… bring them up in the training and admonition of the Lord.”

 I believe there is no more important task than imparting faith to our children.
 While visiting a friend recently, I saw a picture hanging on the wall of his study.
 It is a picture of a father kneeling in prayer by the bed of his sleeping child.
 Through the window behind him is the scene of a battle raging.
 Two angels are depicted, one of darkness and one of light.
 They are at war.